Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 First, decide if you truly have reached your bottom line.

-Once you’re absolutely sure you have no other options and you are prepared to walk the walk, it’s time to put together your ultimatum.
+Are you absolutely sure you have no other options?
+Are you are prepared to walk the walk?
+It’s time to put together your ultimatum.

-Start by asking your counterpart if they even want to continue negotiating.
-If they seem unsure, you can either take a short break or agree to end things for the day and try again later.
-A bit of space away from the negotiating table might help you come up with new angles to try.
+Start by asking your counterpart if they want to continue negotiating.
+If they seem unsure, you can either take a short break or agree to end things for now and try again later.
+A bit of time away from the negotiating table might help you come up with new angles to try.
 If they say no, agree that the negotiation has ended: no deal can be made.

-Walking away at this point – without issuing an ultimatum – might leave the floor open for you to work together on new projects in the future.
+Walking away at this point – without issuing an ultimatum – might leave the door open for you to work together in the future.
 That’s a great suggestion to make, before you leave, too.
-Collaborating on another project can help you find a way back to the negotiating table in future.
+Collaborating on a different project can help you find a way back to the negotiating table later on.

 If they do want to continue, it’s time for you to show them how you have come to this point.
 Explain that you have reached your bottom line and, if you can, demonstrate that you have no other options.
 For example, if you’re buying stock to sell on and the margins are too small at the price they’re offering, explain this.